rust-embedded/embedonomicon/src/exceptions.md

 to a handler make use of *external* functions; this is important because it lets the end user *provide* the actual function definition.

-Next we define a default exception handler in the Rust code.
+Next, we define a default exception handler in the Rust code.
 Exceptions that have not been assigned a handler by the end user will make use of this default handler.

 ``` rust